If possible avoid calling on Monday mornings as this is our busiest time.

 When you call us to request a repair, please tell us:

-- your name
+- your contact details

 - your property reference number (from your rent voucher book)